ahmadnzr/reactjs-midtrans/README.md

 - clone the repo
 - run the backend service:
-    - add your SERVER_KEY to .env
+    - configure your environment use `.env-template`
     - run these commands :
         ```bash
         cd server/ &&